ISYS90026 assignment: how do you approach Concepts in Information Systems?

 Anything about the CRAFT of academic writing: argument structure, paragraphing, sentence-level clarity, voice & tone, reflection essays, essay types, editorial polish.
 Use this when the post teaches HOW TO WRITE rather than HOW TO RESEARCH.

-Read article →BUSM2519 Leading in the Age of Digital Disruption asks you to build a personal leadership development plan, not to write an essay about digital technology.
+Read article →BUSM2519 Leading in the Age of Digital Disruption asks you to build a personal leadership development plan, not an essay about digital technology.

-Read article →BUSM2617 Managing People for the Future asks you to critically analyse how a digital transformation reshapes work and people, not the technology itself.
+Read article →BUSM2617 Managing People for the Future rewards critical analysis of how a digital transformation reshapes work and people — not the technology itself.

 Read article →BUSM4187 International Human Resource Management asks you to apply IHRM theory to a real multinational, and the rubric rewards analysis over description.